mrdotan/apicv10/instructions/Lab1/index.md

-In this lab, you will get a chance to use the online APIC Developer Toolkit and its intuitive interface to create a new API using the OpenAPI definition (YAML) of the existing product inventory RESTful web-service.
+In this lab, you will get a chance to use the online APIC Developer Toolkit and its intuitive interface to create a new API using the OpenAPI definition (YAML) of the existing product HotelReview RESTful web-service.

 In this tutorial, you will explore the following key capabilities: